-Supplemental hormone therapy is an option in some cases, but there are many other things you can do on your own to improve your hormone balance and overall health.
+Supplemental hormone therapy is an option in some cases.
+However, you can do many other things on your own to improve your hormone balance and overall health.

 You can balance your hormones naturally by:

 Your body needs fat to create hormones.
 Fats reduce inflammation and boost your metabolism.

 Women can use food to deal with the natural hormone fluctuations that occur due to their menstrual cycle.
 The food you eat affects your mood, your energy, and your overall well-being.

 Ideally, you’ll get everything your body needs from the foods you eat, but this is rarely the case.
 Supplementing your diet with vitamins and minerals ensures you’re getting what you need to keep your hormones in balance.